oxc-project/javascript-parser-in-rust/docs/ast.md

 it defines [all the AST nodes](https://github.com/estree/estree/blob/master/es5.md) so different tools can be compatible with each other.

-The basic building block for any AST node is the `Node`:
+The basic building block for any AST node is the `Node` type:

 ```rust
 #[derive(Debug, Default, Clone, Copy, Serialize, PartialEq, Eq)]